JoseJuan98/DataPipeline_EnterpriseArchitecture/README.md

-# Pipeline, Data Models Project - Enterprise Architecture of Bergen Kommune
+# Pipeline, Data Models Project - Enterprise Architecture
 ## Introduction
 Project developed with the purpose of monitoring the enterprise environment of Bergen Kommune among the time.
 Because of confidentiality reasons it can be showed the code which I developed but not the data which Bergen Kommune owns.
 However, the data used for testing (because of being randomly created) is available.